A female spirit still loves her forever home.

-Ghost Investigators have not been allowed inside because all know what spirits are making their after-life home.
+Ghost Investigators have not been allowed inside because it is widely known that spirits are making their afterlife home there.

 Most Probably so!

 The spirit of Nelly has been seen by the living though no hard evidence has been caught on camera.
 The Spirit of Arthur is less visible but he is still there with Nelly.
-The male foot steps and other tell-tale signs point to Author.
+Male foot steps and other telltale signs point to Author.

 10 East Oglethorpe Avenue,

 The Juliette Gordon Lowe House Museum is located near the intersection of E. Oglethorpe Ave and Bull St.

 Our Haunted Paranormal Stories are Written by Julie Carr